Over a decade ago, when my husband and I bought our home in Waterford, Ireland, we never gave much thought to privacy.

-Although more development is coming to the Cayo, it’s still one of the best places in the world to escape to… and still affordable.
+Although more development is coming to Cayo, it’s still one of the best places in the world to escape to… and still affordable.

 Current opportunities include:

 - A 1,750-square-foot home with a separate guesthouse on 5 acres.
 Just 10 minutes from San Ignacio, the main house has three bedrooms, living room, dining area, and kitchen.
-The guesthouse has two bedrooms, living room, dining area, and kitchen and is wheelchair-accessible.
+The guesthouse has two bedrooms, a living room, dining area, and kitchen and is wheelchair-accessible.
 Outside is a garden, fruit trees, and plenty of space to keep animals.
 Price: US$195,000.

-- In Bullet Tree Village, a quiet area on the Mopan River, this home has three bedrooms, three bathrooms, kitchen, laundry room, terrace, living room, and dining area.
+- In Bullet Tree Village, a quiet area on the Mopan River, this home has three bedrooms, three bathrooms, a kitchen, laundry room, terrace, living room, and dining area.
 Outside is a yard with a newly built bodega.
 Price: US$149,000.

 If this area sounds tempting, but you’d welcome the advantages of being part of a secure development, check out Carmelita Gardens—a planned community with self-sufficiency and independence at its core.
-Lots here start at US$35,000, while turnkey homes go from US$74,000.
+Lots here start at US$35,000, while turnkey homes go from US$94,000.